Business Valuation is required at the time of takeover or merger or sale of the business. In th...

 The US $0.5 million to be brought upfront for all permitted non-fund based NBFCs irrespective of the level of foreign investment.

-The Government of India, in order to boost up the economic activities in financial sectors, has approved some changes pertaining to the FDI requirements in the NBFC.
+The Government of India, in order to boost up the economic activities in financial sectors, has approved some changes pertaining to the FDI requirements to ensure timely fund in NBFC.

 The Reserve Bank of India on 9 September 2016 released a notification amending the Foreign Exchange Management (Transfer and Issue of Securities to Persons Resident Outside India) Regulations, 2000, as a measure to make the foreign investments in the ‘non-banking financial services’ sector easier.
 This Notification operationalizes the policy which was announced on 10 August 2016.